 A few words about me

-Growing up, I wanted to be either an illustrator for Disney (or Pixar right after I saw Toy Story), or an English teacher.
-I’ve always liked to create things and communicate with people.
-And when I think about it, my job is a sort of combination of both, which must be why I like it so much.
+Growing up, I wanted to be either an illustrator for Disney (or Pixar right after I saw Toy Story), or a teacher.
+I’ve always liked creating things and communicating with people.
+And when I think about it, my job is a sort of combination of both.

 If I’m not working, you’ll find me hiking with my dog, playing board games with my friends, or watching science-fiction movies.